How do you use the word spesso in Italian? What does it mean? How do you pronounce it?

 Spesso as an adjective

-Bear in mind that spesso in Italian can also be an adjective.
-As an adjective, it translates to the English word “think”.
+Note that spesso in Italian can also be an adjective.
+As an adjective, it translates as the English word “thick”.

-Like all other adjectives in Italian, spesso needs to match the noun in both gender and number.
+Like all other adjectives in Italian, spesso must match the noun in both gender and number.